inoxlang/inox/docs/builtins.md

 ### Error

-The Error function creates an error from the provided string and an optional data argument.
+The Error function creates an error from the provided string and an optional immutable data argument.

 **examples**